NHS-NGS/communitycloud/infrastructure/components/account/README.md

 ## General

 The account component is a top-level module that defines AWS account-level configuration which must be established before other components can be deployed.
-It does not contain Somerset environment-specific settings, but instead manages prerequisites and shared resources required prior to provisioning environment-related infrastructure.
+It does not contain GMS environment-specific settings, but instead manages prerequisites and shared resources required prior to provisioning environment-related infrastructure.

 ## Terraform docs
 <!-- BEGIN_TF_DOCS -->